-New York City Ballet-Principal
+New York City Ballet: Principal

 From New York, Mitchell attended the High School for the Performing Arts in New York City and began performing in Broadway musicals and with the companies of Donald McKayle and John Butler.
 In 1956 Mitchell became the only Black dancer in the New York City Ballet.
-He soon became a principal with the company, and George Balanchine created several roles for him, notably those in A Midsummer Night’s Dream (1962) and Agon (1967).
-Mitchell was sensitive to the prejudice against Blacks in the world of ballet and determined to form an all-Black ballet company.
+He soon became a principal with the company, and George Balanchine created several roles for him, notably those in A Midsummer Night’s Dream (1962) and Agon (1957).
+Mitchell was sensitive to the prejudice against Black people in the world of ballet and was determined to form an all-Black ballet company.
 In 1968 he and Karel Shook founded an integrated school, whose associated company made its debut in 1971 in New York City and at the Spoleto Festival in Italy.

-In 1998 he was inducted into the National Museum of Dance’s Hall of Fame.
+In 1998 Mitchell was inducted into the National Museum of Dance’s Hall of Fame.
 In 2004 there was a temporary shutdown of the school and the company.
-The school is once again operational with over a thousand students enrolling every year but Mitchell still has plans and dreams for the future.
-He would like to have an International School of the Allied Arts.
-“I’d bring children from all over the world and call it Noah’s Art.
+The school is once again operational with over a thousand students enrolling every year but Mitchell still had plans and dreams for the future.
+He would have liked to have an International School of the Allied Arts, saying, “I’d bring children from all over the world and call it Noah’s Art.
 I’d put together a company with these young people and tour the world to show that regardless of race, class, creed or color, it’s the quality of what you do that’s important.”
-Over the years Arthur Mitchell has received Honorary Doctorates from Harvard, Princeton and 11 other institutions.
-He is also featured in the 2004 documentary Balanchine.
-We can say that Arthur Mitchell has “done for ballet what Jackie Robinson did for baseball”.
+Over the years, Mitchell has received Honorary Doctorates from Harvard, Princeton, and 11 other institutions.
+He was also featured in the 2004 documentary Balanchine.
+We can say that Mitchell has “done for ballet what Jackie Robinson did for baseball.”